And in the End...: Plot

 Marjorie Manning (Beverly Polcyn), a previous elderly multiple sclerosis patient suffering sepsis and pulmonary edema, comes in with her husband, (Ernest Borgnine).
 Mr. Manning is initially unwilling to let Marjorie go, but, with guidance from Dr. Gates, he finally accepts the inevitable.
-Before Marjorie dies, her daughter arrives, and confides in Samantha Taggart (Linda Cardellini) that her mother was an incredibly difficult person who picked fights with and alienated everyone in her life, but she loved her mom anyway and was inspired by how her father was saint-like in putting up with her miserable behaviour.
+Before Marjorie dies, her daughter arrives, and confides in Samantha Taggart (Linda Cardellini) that her mother was an incredibly difficult person who picked fights with and alienated everyone in her life, but she loved her mom anyway and was inspired by how her father was saint-like in putting up with her miserable behavior.
 Sam looks saddened and ashamed, as she clearly sees the parallel between Marjorie and herself, and she ends up calling her own estranged mother after Marjorie has died.

 It turns out it is Samantha's birthday.
 Her son, Alex (Dominic Janes), reveals her present: a vintage Ford Mustang restored by Alex and Tony, who both decided upon bright red as its color over cobalt blue.
 Later on, while they are walking back towards the ER, Sam surprises Tony by taking his hand in hers, symbolizing that she has gotten over her previous anger at him, and he smiles and locks his fingers with hers.

 A young bride and her new mother-in-law (Marilu Henner) come in, in separate ambulances, with minor injuries sustained in a drunken brawl at their wedding reception and continue arguing all the way into the treatment rooms.
 The groom later arrives and is promptly torn between tending to his mother and his new wife.

 The episode ends with the beginning of a disaster protocol: an industrial explosion, with a minimum of eight casualties.
 Dr. Carter, who has decided to stay up all night to wait for his call from Kem and is hanging around the ER with Susan and Rachel, is again pressed into service to assist.
 Dr. Morris is ordered by Dr. Banfield to triage patients as they arrive.
 The first patient was thrown 20 feet and is diagnosed as a possible lacerated spleen or liver, to be sent straight to the OR.
 The second patient has a compound leg fracture with no circulatory impairment, which Dr. Banfield takes herself for an orthopedic consult.
 The third patient was electrocuted and fell into asystole on the way in, and is declared DOA.
 The fourth patient has smoke inhalation, relatively minor burns and a pneumothorax, and is set up for a chest tube.
 The fifth patient had his left arm blown off below the elbow, with nothing left to save; Dr. Gates takes him in to repair the damage to what remains.
 Dr. Morris gives the sixth patient to Dr. Carter: third-degree burns over 90% surface area.
 As he runs the patient in, Dr. Carter asks Rachel to tag along saying "Dr. Greene, you comin'?", which she does enthusiastically.
 As Morris continues to triage patients, the original theme music plays and the point of view pulls back, revealing the entire hospital for the first and only time.